gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ***

-## Commit Graph <span style="color: #888;">`PRO`</span>
+## Commit Graph

+The Commit Graph is the starting point for working in GitLens.
+It brings repository history, branches, worktrees, Working Changes, pull requests, and supported agent activity into one connected workbench, so you can understand what's happening and move changes toward merge without rebuilding context across tools.

-The Commit Graph is the main view in the GitLens sidebar, providing an interactive visualization of your repository history.
-Built on a high-performance rendering engine, it shows commits, branches, and contributors in one place, helping you understand project activity and make informed decisions quickly.
+Built on a high-performance rendering engine, the graph stays responsive on large repositories, showing commits, branches, and contributors in one place.

+The Commit Graph is included in **GitLens Community** and available to everyone on public and local repositories &mdash; no account required.
+A <a href="https://www.gitkraken.com/gitlens/pricing?source=help_center&product=gitlens" target="_blank">GitLens Pro subscription or trial</a> is required only for private repositories.

 <figure>
   <img src="/wp-content/uploads/gl-commit-graph-01-v4@2x.png" alt="Commit Graph in GitLens showing branches and commits" class="help-center-img img-bordered">